Pressure mounts on 4 swing senators to decide Kavanaugh's fate, on heels of FBI report

 Despite concerns from Democrats, after reviewing the report, Sen. Lindsey Graham, R-S.C., said he “learned nothing” that he “didn’t already know.”

-“He’s probably the most scrutinized guy in America,” Graham told Fox News.
+“He’s probably the most scrutinized guy in America,” Graham said.
 “I’m more confident than ever ... that the allegations levied against him were not proven to be more reliable.
 Quite the opposite.”

 McConnell, R-Ky., filed cloture on Wednesday evening to end debate on the nomination, setting up a key procedural vote for Friday -- and a possible confirmation vote as early as Saturday.